 cognitix Threat Defender adds a new type of action to the policy rule language to add the source or destination IP of a flow to a dynamic network object.
 These dynamic network objects can then be used to match source and destination of flows in other rules to dynamically apply policies to all traffic of a device depending on the behavior of that device.
 This allows for automatic network protection without the need to manually maintain long, unordered network object lists.

 In combination with the correlation engine, the dynamic network objects allow you to react to changed or unwanted behavior using policies for the device and not just for a single flow.

 Dynamic network objects can be global (available for all rules) or be defined and used within a correlation scenario.

 Using dynamic network objects, you can for example:

-- Easily define a policy that automatically adds all source hosts in the network to a dynamic network object that were found to be infected by the IPS.
+- Easily define a policy that automatically adds all source hosts in the network that trigger a certain number of threat intelligence incidents to a dynamic network object.
 You can then implement various access restriction policies for that object.

 - Using the timeout feature of dynamic network objects, you can block hosts for a certain amount of time.